svenschrodt/tvm-json-api/README.md

 Only this route to JSON API is valid:
 <code>/?q={SEARCH_VALUE}</code>

-All other http request will be responded with an JSOn error message and corresponding HTTP status 404 (file not found)
+All other http request will be responded with an JSON error message and corresponding HTTP status 404 (file not found)

 ### Cache
-Each response will bes stored in a cache (TTL is configured as 3600 seconds by default  - see: config/main.php) to minimize external HTTP requests.
-If found in cache, the data for current search critierion out of the cache.
+Each response will bes stored in a cache (TTL is configured as 3600 seconds by default  - see: <code>config/main.php</code>) to minimize external HTTP requests.
+If found in cache, the data for current search critierion will be read from cache instead of calling external API.

 Currently the cache is implemented as simple file system based key-value- store.
 Serialized data is indexed by (lower cased) search criterion as key.

 ### Filtering